clementmangin/TSMessages/README.md

 * **subtitle**: The text that is displayed underneath the title (optional)
 * **image**: A custom icon image that is used instead of the default one (optional)
 * **type**: The notification type (Message, Warning, Error, Success)
-* **duration**: The duration the notification should be displayed
+* **duration**: The duration the notification should be displayed (optional, defaults to a value that depends on the height of the message view, around 5 seconds)
-* **callback**: The block that should be executed, when the user dismissed the message by tapping on it or swiping it to the top.
+* **callback**: The block that should be executed when the user dismissed the message by tapping on it or swiping it to the top (optional)
+* **buttonTitle**: The title of a button that is displayed to the right of the title and subtitle (optional)
+* **buttonCallback**: The block that should be executed when the the button is tapped (optional)

 Except the title and the notification type, all of the listed values are optional